admin-shell-io/questions-and-answers/README.md

 -	type=GlobalReference, local=False: a concept description object is not defined, just a reference to an external source is made
 (Answered: 2020-09-21)

+**[Is it allowed to have Submodel Templates and Submodel Instances in the same AAS?](#id42)** <a name="id42"></a>

+Submodel Templates guide the creation of Submodel Instances.
+Although the specification does not restrict an Asset Administration Shell to contain both, Submodels with kind=Template and Submodels with kind=Instance it is good practice to separate Submodel Templates from Submodel Instances.
+Typically, the owners of and the life cycle for creating and maintaining Submodel Templates are different from the owners of and from creating and operating Submodel Instances.
+(Answered: 2021-01-08)

 ## Essential AAS documents
 - Details of the AAS Part 1, Version 2.0.1 - https://www.plattform-i40.de/PI40/Redaktion/DE/Downloads/Publikation/Details-of-the-Asset-Administration-Shell-Part1.html